 Because OVERSEER uses readily available and auditable information, OVERSEER is increasingly being used by councils to inform regulation limiting nutrient losses from agricultural land – in an effort to protect water quality.

-OVERSEER has been used by two councils in New Zealand since 2009 to support water management policies.
-More regional councils are now using OVERSEER for this purpose, and its use is expected to grow as councils implement the government’s National Policy Statement for Freshwater Management.
+OVERSEER has currently used by seven councils in New Zealand to support water management policies as part of the government’s National Policy Statement for Freshwater Management.

 Like all models used in regulation, there are challenges for regional councils in incorporating OVERSEER numbers into their regulatory processes.
 Modelled information needs to be applied appropriately, according to the limitations of the model.
 For regional councils using OVERSEER, challenges include: